Business Partnership – What To Find Out – And Rule Out

 - Partner with another business owner: This is a good solution if you’re cash-poor or a start-up and don’t expect to make money right away.
 If you can trade your service or product for another entrepreneur’s service or product, terrific!

 - Start networking: Find a quality networking group that has people interested in collaborations.
-A natural choice for a female entrepreneur in Canada, for instance, would be H.U.B Inc.

 What happens if the two of you can’t work it out?